sforest81/cn/source/publications/index.md

 \.
 Zhang Wenqi, and **Lin Wang\***, 2024: Impacts of atmospheric stratification on the behaviors of stratospheric weak polar vortex events, *Journal of the Atmospheric Sciences*,

 \.
-Wenqi Zhang, **Lin Wang\***, Dehai Luo, Yao Yao\*, Binhe Luo, and Ian Simmonds, 2024: Impacts of background conditions on the atmospheric blocking evolution, *Journal of the Atmospheric Sciences*,

-\.
 Zhang Wenqi, **Lin Wang\***, Steven C Hardiman, and Yihua Lin, 2024: Planetary wave propagation in non-uniform westerlies shapes stratosphere-troposphere teleconnectivity, *Journal of the Atmospheric Sciences*,

 \.
 Zhang Wenqi, and **Lin Wang\***, 2024: Impact of atmospheric stratification on vertical propagation of stationary planetary waves,